cmugpi/cmugpi.github.io/topics/bash/bash-scripting/index.md

 "python").

 The rest of the file is just a sequence of Bash commands!
-That means we can do things like assign to variables (line 3) and include if statements (line 5).
+That means we can do things like change directories and move files for example.

-### Getting Files to Run (chmod)
+## Getting Scripts to Run (chmod)

-Note that if you saved this file as "my-first-script.sh" and tried to run it (`./my-first-script.sh`), you'd get an error.
-If you remember back to [Running Executables][running-execs], we need to use `chmod` to give this file executable
+Note that if you saved the above file as "my-first-script.sh" and tried to run it (`./my-first-script.sh`), you'd get an error.
+We need to use `chmod` to give this file executable permissions:
-permissions:

 ~~~
 chmod +x my-first-script.sh